 Fund Accountant, Transfer Agent and Dividend Disbursing Agent.
 Fund Services also acts as the Trust's fund accountant, transfer agent and dividend disbursing agent pursuant to separate agreements.
-Additionally, Fund Services provides CCO services to the Trust under a separate agreement.
-The cost of the CCO services is charged to the Funds and is approved by the Board, including a majority of the Independent Trustees, annually.

 Custodian.
-U.S. Bank National Association (the "Custodian") is the custodian of the assets of the Fund pursuant to a custody agreement between the Custodian and the Trust, whereby the Custodian provides services for fees on a transactional basis plus out-of-pocket expenses.
-The Custodian's address is 1555 N. RiverCenter Drive, Suite 302,

-Milwaukee, Wisconsin 53212.
-The Custodian does not participate in decisions pertaining to the purchase and sale of securities by the Fund.
+U.S. Bank National Association (the "Custodian") is the custodian of the assets of the Funds pursuant to a custody agreement between the Custodian and the Trust, whereby the Custodian provides services for fees on a transactional basis plus out-of-pocket expenses.
+The Custodian's address is 1555 N. RiverCenter Drive, Suite 302, Milwaukee, Wisconsin 53212.
+The Custodian does not participate in decisions pertaining to the purchase and sale of securities by the Funds.

 Independent Registered Public Accounting Firm.
-Tait Weller & Baker LLP, is the independent registered public accounting firm for the Fund.
-Its services include auditing the Fund's financial statements and the performance of related tax services.
+Tait, Weller & Baker LLP, is the independent registered public accounting firm for the Funds.
+Its services include auditing the Funds' financial statements and the performance of related tax services.

 Counsel to the Trust.
-Goodwin Procter, LLP, 901 New York Avenue, NW, Washington, District of Columbia 20001, serves as legal counsel to the Trust.
+Seward & Kissel LLP, 901 K Street N.W., Washington, District of Columbia 20001, serves as legal counsel to the Trust.